Polychemy/modelGEN/ExampleApp1/README.md

 This App creates Polychemy's Roman Name Ring and displays it on our webGL viewer.<br>
 If user does not have WebGL Enabled, a turntable render is requested instead.<br>

 You can customize this jewelry design and change it's material.
-Retail price is upated live as well.

 <p>
 <a href="http://www.polychemy.com/AppExample1/index.php">See a live example of this app here</a>